Denis Tomaj: Mongol invasion and death

 Following the sack of Kiev and the disintegration of the Kievan Rus' in December 1240, the Mongols gathered in the lands bordering Hungary and Poland under the command of Batu Khan.
 The Hungarian royal council learned of military developments around Christmas.
 The Mongols demanded Béla's submission to their Great Khan Ögödei, but the Hungarian king refused to yield and decided to fortify the mountain passes along the eastern border.
 In early January 1241, Béla IV sent Denis Tomaj and his banderium to protect the Verecke Pass (also known as Russian Gate, present-day Veretskyi Pass in Ukraine), the most important natural pass of the Northeastern Carpathian Mountains.
 Local border guards of the gyepűelve also joined Denis' troops.
-The Mongols determined to hinder Denis' reconnaissance activity by plundering and torching the borderland between Hungary and Halych.
+The Mongols determined to hinder Denis' reconnaissance activity by plundering and torching the borderland between Hungary and Galicia.

 Béla IV summoned a war council in Buda in mid-February 1241.
 Roger of Torre Maggiore's Carmen miserabile narrates that Denis sent couriers to the meeting, who arrived in early March 1241 and reported that the Mongols reached the Verecke Pass and demolished the barricades, and the palatine would not be able to withstand them in an open battle with the small troops he had received from the king and the army of the surrounding counties.
 On 12 March 1241, the main Mongol army led by Batu and Subutai stormed into Hungary after they forcibly demolished the wooden barricades with their forty thousand Russian axe-men, according to Thomas the Archdeacon's Historia Salonitana.
 The Mongols annihilated the defense forces of approximately 5,000 soldiers led by Denis Tomaj, who, severely injured, could only escape with a few men and hurried to Buda to report his defeat and the beginning of the Mongol invasion to the Hungarian king.
 Thereafter, Denis remained in the royal camp which marched to Pest on the left bank of the Danube then to the river Sajó.
 Denis Tomaj was killed in the Battle of Mohi on 11 April 1241.